How does this medication work? What will it do for me?

 How should I use this medication?

 The recommended dose of spironolactone for adults ranges from 25 mg to 400 mg daily depending on the condition being treated.
-It is given in single or divided doses.
+It may be taken in single or divided doses.

 Since this medication increases urine output, it is better to take it early in the day (with breakfast if you are taking a once-daily dose, or with breakfast and lunch if you are taking divided doses).
 Spironolactone may be taken with or without food.
 If stomach upset occurs, take the medication with food.